Steve Hartley, who had a stem cell transplant, with his family

 Taking control of your recovery & living well

-But if you’re home, your recovery has begun and you’re doing well.
-Now it’s time to start ‘owning’ your recovery.
+If you are now at home it’s time to start ‘owning’ your recovery.
 It’s the first step in regaining some independence in your life, helping you to return to a new normal.

 Recovering from a stem cell transplant will probably be the hardest thing you will ever do.
 Remember that you don’t have to do everything on your own and there are many ways other people can help.
 Living a healthy lifestyle that includes regular exercise, plenty of sleep, and relaxation techniques like yoga will give you the best chance of feeling both mentally and physically stronger.